Lucian Perkins: Career

 In 1979, shortly after working for The Daily Texan, Perkins went on to an internship with The Washington Post where he was a staff photographer for 27 years.
-Perkins was first initially given the job due to a series he shot in his free time on the first class of female "middies" at the Naval Academy.
+Perkins was initially given the job due to a series he shot in his free time on the first class of female "middies" at the Naval Academy.
 Once coming on to the paper, Perkins developed a passion for his job in covering extravagant international events.
 These include the Palestinian revolution, both the Iraq and Afghanistan wars, as well as wars in what was the former Yugoslavia.
 As well as international, Perkins has documented many local and national events all over the United States.
 Recently, Perkins has carried on and worked closely with the Post's online version of the paper.
 He has produced some of the website's first multimedia and interactive projects including the Siberia and Finland Diaries.
-Presently Perkins is working as both an independent photographer and videographer, concentrating on interactive media assignments and video documentaries as well as continuing documenting in photographic form.
+Presently, Perkins is working as both an independent photographer and videographer, concentrating on interactive media assignments and video documentaries as well as continuing to document in photographic form.

 Awards

 The first recognized award Perkins received was the "Newspaper Photographer of the Year" by the National Press Photographers Association in 1994.
 This was given for a portfolio that included photographic projects in Russia as well as several images from New York City fashion shows.
-A year later, in 1995, Perkins and fellow Post reporter Leon Dash were presented a Pulitzer Prize in the category Explanatory Journalism for their four-year investigation of the consequences of poverty, illiteracy, crime and drug abuse had on a three generation family living in the District of Columbia.
+A year later, in 1995, Perkins and fellow Post reporter Leon Dash were presented a Pulitzer Prize in the category Explanatory Journalism for their four-year investigation of the consequences of poverty, illiteracy, crime and drug abuse on a three generation family living in the District of Columbia.
 In 1996, Perkins won the World Press Photo of the year award for his well-known photograph of a young boy looking out a window on a bus full of refugees, leaving Chechnya, Russia.
 In describing the image, The World Press Photo association said "The boy's expression mirrored all that Perkins had experienced and seen himself, and leaning out of his car, he attempted to steady his camera, focus and shoot.
 He says he knew this was a special image, mostly because of the symbolic meaning it had for him, but it was not an image he believed would win a contest."
 Five years later, Perkins once again shared a second Pulitzer Prize in 2000 in the category Feature Photography with fellow Post photographers Carol Guzy and Michael Williamson.
 They were awarded for their heartbreaking photos illustrating the plight of Kosovo refugees.